williamfridh/Paletteron-Image-Scanner-Palette-Generator/README.md

 2. Create a new Paletteron object with optional parameters.
 3. Load an image and call getPalette with the image element.
 4. The palette will be returned as an array of RGB values.
+5. Print or do something else cool with the receiver data!
-5. (Optional step for debugging) Print the palette to an HTML element for debugging by calling printDebuggingPalette.
+6. (Optional step for debugging) Print the palette to an HTML element for debugging by calling printDebuggingPalette.

 ## Calling getPalette()
 **PARAMETERS:**